-Creativity takes many forms in children-a Year One student's surprise ending to a story about her stuffed animals, a Year Five student's plan for sharing playground equipment fairly, a senior secondary student's robot, and a biology student's method for rebuilding the habitat of a local bird.
+Creativity takes many forms in children-an elementary student's surprise ending to a story about her stuffed animals, a primary student's plan for sharing playground equipment fairly, a high school student's robot, and a biology student's method for rebuilding the habitat of a local bird.
 Creative endeavors like these benefit both the individuals who perform them and the society which nurtures them.